 Identify new growth channels

 With the rising market competition, brands are under extreme pressure to identify and pursue new sources of growth that may be internal or external to the core business.
 The fastest growers in any industry are those that develop new products or services while maintaining their baseline capabilities.
 One way to achieve this is to create a dedicated new-ventures unit in the company that examines and identifies new growth opportunities for the company.
 Another way to do this is by partnering with start-ups that can provide a larger pool of opportunities in terms of emerging technologies and innovation.

 Building an agile operating model

-Building marketing strategies to attract new age consumers have become extremely challenging.
+Building marketing strategies to attract new-age consumers has become extremely challenging.
 As a result, now brands are even taking inspiration from companies in other sectors to innovate their operations.
-The concept of agile is one such strategy that has originated from software development wherein small, self-organizing, cross-functional teams that work towards specific goals by breaking down large tasks in smaller units, assigning responsibility to team members, and constantly reviewing progress.
+The concept of agile is one such strategy that has originated from software development wherein small, self-organizing, cross-functional teams work towards specific goals by breaking down large tasks in smaller units, assigning responsibility to team members, and constantly reviewing progress.
 Agile operating models can help identify profitable opportunities in real-time, rapidly deploy tests, evaluate results, and constantly reiterate.

 Learn more about our solutions and how we can help you combat your key business challenges – Request more info.